Water Supply & Treatment

 - Chlorinated to remove microbial contaminants, such as bacteria and viruses

 - Fluoridated for dental health protection

 - Ozonated for odor and taste improvements and Giardia control

-- Ultraviolet disinfected to disable microbial contaminants such as chlorine resistant Cryptosporidium
+- Disinfected with ultraviolet light to disable microbial contaminants such as chlorine-resistant Cryptosporidium

 - Supplemented with lime for pH adjusted corrosion control to minimize lead leaching in older plumbing systems.

 Cedar River water meets or exceeds all federal standards for drinking water.
 Daily, more than 50 samples are tested before and after treatment at Seattle Public Utilities Water Quality Lab for a variety of waterborne disease indicators, minerals, chemicals, and contaminants.

 Melting snow and rain are gathered and stored in two reservoirs -- Chester Morse Lake and the Masonry Pool, which was created by the Masonry Dam.
 Built in 1914, the dam diverts water into two large 78-inch penstocks.
 The penstocks drop water 620 feet to the hydroelectric power plant at Cedar Falls, the birthplace of Seattle City Light.

 After the water generates electricity at Cedar Falls, it is released back into the river and continues to flow downstream for 12 more miles to the Landsburg diversion dam.
 At Landsburg, an average of 18% of the river is diverted for drinking water.
 It is screened, chlorinated, and fluoridated before being sent to Lake Youngs.
 At Lake Youngs it is ozonated and exposed to ultraviolet light.
 Lime and additional chlorine are also added.